 In 2014, Citizen Manchester a two year artist residency with Dan Dubowitz at Manchester Central Library during its refurbishment, culminated in an exhibition of interventions at both the Central Library and Manchester Art Gallery.
-A significant publication by Manchester University Press accompanied the exhibition (designed by Ward).
+A Manchester University Press coffee-table publication accompanied the exhibition (designed by Ward).

 For a more comprehensive cv or book design enquiries please contact via email or phone.